 - the opportunity to perform paid full-time (35 hrs/week) practical legal experience in criminal prosecutions for up to 12 months at one of the 10 ODPP offices around New South Wales

-- ongoing on the job training and access to professional development
+- on the job training and access to ongoing professional development

-- formal feedback, mentoring and informal networking
+- informal networking

-- excellent working conditions, including flexible work practices
+- excellent working conditions, including flexible work practices and leave entitlements.

 - challenging work that makes a difference.

 - knowledge of criminal law, practice and procedure

 - communication skills

 - analytical skills